Bandar Bukit Tinggi LRT station

-The Bandar Bukit Tinggi LRT station is designated to be an elevated light rapid transit station in Bandar Bukit Tinggi, Klang, Selangor, Malaysia, forming part of the Shah Alam line.
+The Bandar Bukit Tinggi LRT station is an elevated light rapid transit station in Bandar Bukit Tinggi, Klang, Selangor, Malaysia, forming part of the Shah Alam line.

-History

 This is the twenty-fourth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.
+It has facilities such as park and ride, kiosks, restrooms, escalators, elevators, taxi stands, and bus stands.